AschauerMarvin/adminsystems/README.md

-# adminsystems
+# Adminsystems CMS
-Adminsystems CMS, based on PHP
+The branding-free CMS for Developers

 Version 5 Development has started.